stellio-hub/stellio-docs/docs/admin/upgrading_to_2.0.0.md

 # Upgrading to 2.0.0

-This note describes changes introduced in Stellio 2.0.0
+This note describes the necessary steps to upgrade to Stellio 2.0.0

 ## Introduction